Andrew Pollard (immunologist)

 Sir Andrew John Pollard (born 29 August 1965) is the Ashall Professor of Infection & Immunity at the University of Oxford and a Fellow of St Cross College, Oxford.
 He is an honorary consultant paediatrician at John Radcliffe Hospital and the director of the Oxford Vaccine Group.
 He is the chief investigator on the University of Oxford COVID-19 Vaccine (ChAdOx-1 n-CoV-19) trials and has led research on vaccines for many life-threatening infectious diseases, including typhoid fever, Neisseria meningitidis, Haemophilus influenzae type b, streptococcus pneumoniae, pertussis, influenza, rabies, and Ebola.

 Because "In order to prevent any perceived conflict of interest it was agreed that the Joint Committee on Vaccination and Immunisation (JCVI) Chair (Professor Andrew Pollard), who is involved in the development of a SARS-CoV-2 vaccine at Oxford, would recuse himself from all JCVI COVID-19 meetings", JCVI Deputy Chair Professor Anthony Harnden acts in his stead on these matters.

-Pollard was awarded the coveted James Spence Medal by the Royal College of Paediatrics and Child Health (RCPCH) in 2022.
+Pollard was awarded the James Spence Medal by the Royal College of Paediatrics and Child Health (RCPCH) in 2022.